 By Rick Becker 3 June 2021

-• Tithers motivated by greed who view tithing as a get rich quick scheme.
+• Tithers motivated by greed and view tithing as a get rich quick scheme.

 • Tithers who give out of fear, as they’ve been taught that God will curse them if they don’t.